grig23/primetime.en/help/AccountIQ/general-usage-reports.md

 The Historical View bar graph helps you compare the usage metrics across different time frames.
 Also, it collectively plots the various usage metrics, such as [Devices per week (or month) per Account](#devices-week-account), [Locations per week (or month) per Account](#locations-week-account), and [IPs per week (or month) per Account](#ip-week-account).

-* The x-axis plots the time frame, and y- axis plots number of subscriber accounts.
+* The x-axis plots the time frame, and y- axis plots number of subscriber accounts, devices, locations and IP’s.

 * The orange colored bars signify segments in various time frames.